nateshirley/codespeak/README.md

   """return all of the orders for the user placed after the given date"""
 ```

-Relative to the types in `add_two`, this function's types contain much more complex data structures.
-These data structures give Codespeak the information it needs to make a more advanced inference for the function.
+Although this function requires more advanced logic than `add_two`, it also includes much richer types.
+These types give the function the context it needs to make a more advanced inference.

 To use this function, simply declare it as shown above, then call it.

 ### Frames help functions make performant inferences.

 A program's types tell us a lot about its goals and abilities.
-For this reason, Codespeak relies heavily on types to make performant inferences.
+For this reason, functions rely heavily on types to make performant inferences.

 In Codespeak, types are associated with functions via Frames.
 Every inferred function has a frame, which holds the resources it uses to make inferences.